 Makes about 3 dozen cookies

-- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugar, vanilla, and salt on medium speed until light and fluffy, about 5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, sugars, salt, and vanilla on medium speed until light and fluffy, 3 to 4 minutes.

-- Sift the flour, cinnamon, cake crumbs, and baking powder together into a medium bowl.
-Add to the creamed mixture all at once and mix just until incorporated.
+- Sift the remaining flour and the cocoa together.
+Add to the creamed mixture with the ground pecans and mix on low until a smooth dough forms.
 Scrape down the bowl as needed.

 - Allow the cookies to cool for a minute on the baking sheets then transfer, using a spatula, to a cooling rack and allow to cool completely.